THE SALT WOMAN :::

 The priest explained that their Salt Mother had left her home at Black Rock because the people were careless with her flesh.
 Now they were following her tracks--searching for her.

-The Tenatsali explained that, indeed, she had been to their home and moved on to the south, a distance that is reachable in one day.
+The Tenatsali explained that, indeed, she had been to their home and moved on to

 The priest thought and then said: